Five reasons why Amazon Game Studios, which released "New World," has struggled until now

 "New World" has finally been released!

-Originally scheduled for release in May 2020, it was postponed four times and is now finally being released on September 28, 2021!
+Originally scheduled for release in May 2020, it was delayed four times before finally being released on September 28, 2021!

 Apparently, the number of simultaneous connections exceeded 700,000 on the first day.
 It's going well!